hexbus/ppebcr-docs/README.md

 ## 🖧 Hardware Notes

-- IDE images must be stored on a USB memory stick attached to the PPEB-cr.
+- IDE images must be stored on a USB memory stick attached to the PPEB.
 - The Pico W enumerates the USB drive automatically on startup.
 - You may use a powered USB hub to allow multiple USB devices simultaneously (keyboard, mouse, joystick, USB drive).